-In July of 2020, Governor Cooper convened the Andrea Harris Social, Economic, Environmental, and Health Equity Task Force to address the social, environmental, economic, and health disparities in communities of color disproportionately impacted by COVID-19.
+In July 2020, Governor Cooper convened the Andrea Harris Social, Economic, Environmental, and Health Equity Task Force (changed to the Andrea Harris Equity Task Force in 2022) to address the social, environmental, economic, and health disparities in communities of color disproportionately impacted by COVID-19.
 Members of the task force include public health professionals, educators, legal experts, community leaders, and more.
-The Task Force meets bimonthly and focuses on recommendations for the following:
+The Task Force met at least quarterly until December 2024 to focus on recommendations for the following: